Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is concise (3-4 sentences), well-structured, and front-loaded with the core purpose.
-Every sentence adds value with no redundancy.
+The description is three sentences, front-loading the core purpose and then detailing behavior and parameters.
+Every sentence adds value with no redundancy or filler.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.